[Ride v4 and v3] Math functions

 # pow

-Calculates a
+Calculates ab.

 pow(base: Int, bp: Int, exponent: Int, ep: Int, rp: Int, round: UP|DOWN|CEILING|FLOOR|HALFUP|HALFDOWN|HALFEVEN): Int

 In Ride, there is no data type with the floating point.
-That is why, for example, when you need to calculate, 16.252.7, then the number base
+That is why, for example, when you need to calculate, 16.252.7, then the number base = 1625, bp = 2, and the exponent = 27, ep = 1.

-= 4, then the result is 1859.1057; in the number 18591057 the last 4 digits is a fractional part.
+If the pow function returns, for example, 18591057, and the parameter of function rp = 4, then the result is 1859.1057; in the number 18591057 the last 4 digits is a fractional part.

 # Parameters

-Parameter | Description |
+| Parameter | Description |

-base : Int | Number a without decimal point |
+base: Int | Number a without decimal point |

-bp : Int | Number of decimals of a |
+bp: Int | Number of decimals of a |

-exponent : Int | Exponent b without decimal point |
+exponent: Int | Exponent b without decimal point |

-ep : Int | Number of decimals of b |
+ep: Int | Number of decimals of b |

-rp : Int | Number of decimals in the resulting value.
+rp: Int | Number of decimals in the resulting value.
 Specifies the accuracy of the calculated result.
 The value of the variable can be 0 to 8 integer inclusive |

-round : UP|DOWN|CEILING|FLOOR|HALFUP|HALFDOWN|HALFEVEN | One of the rounding variables |
+round: UP|DOWN|CEILING|FLOOR|HALFUP|HALFDOWN|HALFEVEN | One of the rounding variables |

 # Examples